 Compile and evaluate phase equilibrium data for NIST Standard Reference Database 31 (Phase Equilibria Diagrams); disseminate the data in a readily accessible and searchable format in partnership with the American Ceramic Society

 Every deliberate effort to develop a new material or to improve processing begins with chemical composition and the conditions (temperature, pressure) under which pure compounds and their mixtures are stable (an equilibrium phase diagram).
 In the absence of such information, materials scientists must resort to trial-and-error approaches or conduct studies themselves to obtain the data.
-For commercially important materials, phase equilibrium diagrams provide critical starting information to devise processing schemes that optimize properties for specific applications, and to facilitate quality-assurance efforts.
+For commercially important materials, phase equilibrium diagrams provide critical starting information to devise processing schemes that optimize the properties needed for specific applications, and to facilitate quality-assurance efforts.
 For the exploration and design of new materials, including computational studies, the diagrams provide fundamental information on the occurrence and chemical composition of existing compounds as well as their thermodynamic properties.
-Phase diagrams provide key starting information for the exploration of new materials, for quality-assurance efforts, and for optimization of the physical and chemical properties of existing materials.

 Published from 1964 to 1992 as the reference-series Phase Diagrams for Ceramists ("Blue Books"), SRD 31 is the result of a long-standing collaboration between NIST and The American Ceramic Society to develop and maintain a state-of-the-art database of evaluated phase equilibria data for industrial and academic customers.
 NIST (then NBS) staff played key roles in establishing the project as a data-driven extension of existing core expertise in phase equilibrium science, thermodynamics, crystallography, and diffraction methods for the identification and characterization of crystalline materials.
 In 1992 the title was changed to the more general Phase Equilibria Diagrams to emphasize that the data are useful to the broader inorganic materials community.
 Since 2005 the database has been disseminated only electronically; each updated version is a comprehensive collection of all content previously published in any format, plus new content consisting of 600-800 new phase diagrams annually.